nguyendangson/nguyendangson/README.md

 # 🧐 About me:

-Currently, I am a Postdoctoral Researcher at Department of Radiology, School of Medicine at University of North Carolina at Chapel Hill School.
 I was a Ph.D. graduated in May 2024 in Mathematics at The University of Alabama, Tuscaloosa.
 I also earned a Master's degree in Optimization and Statistics at Wayne State University, Detroit, Michigan in 2018.

 # 🥷 Jobs:

+Previously, I was a Postdoctoral Researcher at Department of Radiology, School of Medicine at University of North Carolina at Chapel Hill School.

 From Oct 2023-May 2024, I was a **Data Science Intern** in Management Reporting and Business Intelligence team at **Volvo Trucks** <img name="volvo" src="https://github.com/nguyendangson/nguyendangson/assets/33495366/77fe733a-a86b-4639-b83e-68236566157f" width="30" height="30">, Greensboro, North Carolina, US.